tx-pts-dai/templates/README.md

 ```

 All the variables in the `cookiecutter.json` file are required to be used at least once in the template files otherwise an error will be produced.

+## Tamcli

+The `tamcli` tool is used to generate projects from the templates.
+It is a wrapper around the `cookiecutter` tool that adds some additional functionality like providing static input for the cookiecutter variables.